-Slope the traffic faces of concrete median barrier at a constant 10.78 degrees (1H:5.25V) away from traffic.
-Provide an 8-inch minimum top barrier width and a minimum height, measured from top of pavement to top of barrier, of 54 inches.
+Unless permitted otherwise in Section 2.2 and Exhibit 4a, slope the traffic faces of concrete median barrier at a constant 9.1 degrees (1H:6.25V) away from traffic.
+Provide a 6-inch minimum top barrier width and a minimum height, measured from top of pavement to top of barrier, of 56 inches.
 Apply the following requirements when designing concrete median barriers:

-Condition A - Concrete Median Barrier with grade separations of less than 6 inches: Use details from the SCDOT Standard Drawings.
+Condition A - Concrete Median Barrier with grade separations of 18 inches or less: Use details from the SCDOT Standard Drawings.

-Condition B - Concrete Median Barrier with grade separations of 6 inches to 20 inches: Reinforce the barrier wall in accordance with Chapter 7 of Midwest States' Regional Pooled Fund Research Program: Development of a TL-5

-Vertical Faced Concrete Median Barrier Incorporating Head Ejection Criteria (http://nlcs1.nlc.state.ne.us/epubs/R6000/B016.0124-2007.pdf).
+Condition B - Concrete Median Barrier with grade separations between 18 inches and 36 inches: Design the barrier in accordance with AASHTO LRFD Bridge Design Specifications for a Test Level 4 impact.
+Reinforce the barrier wall in accordance with Chapter 7 of Midwest States' Regional Pooled Fund Research Program: Development of a TL-5 Vertical Faced Concrete Median Barrier Incorporating Head Ejection Criteria (http://nlcs1.nlc.state.ne.us/epubs/R6000/B016.0124-2007.pdf).
 Calculate and detail the minimum expansion joint spacing required for stability analysis to resist the overturning of the Test Level 4 impact force at the increased moment arm generated by the grade separation.